christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 - may be achieved naively by running multiple iterations of a single-valued consensus protocol
 - but many optimizations and other considerations such as reconfiguration support can make multi-valued consensus protocols more efficient in practice

-The other way to categorize those protocols is by fault tolerance (see [Types of Possible Failures](#sec:possible-failures) for reference):
+The other way to categorize those protocols is by fault tolerance (see [Types of Possible Faults](#sec:possible-faults) for reference):

 **Crash-Fault Tolerant (BFT) Consensus Protocols**